MIR-LLC/AI-apps/docs/GRC_AI_App#1.md

 ### Robot Control
 An app for controlling devices, such as robots, using voice commands and gestures like tilting a board in different directions.
 Both modes can be used simultaneously or separately.

-> Check out our Arduino open-source program for the [CrowBot-BOLT robot](https://www.elecrow.com/crowbot-bolt-programmable-smart-robot-car-steam-robot-kit.html), which is ready to use right out of the box!
+> Check out our [Arduino open-source program](https://github.com/Grovety/CrowBot_GRC_program) for the [CrowBot-BOLT robot](https://www.elecrow.com/crowbot-bolt-programmable-smart-robot-car-steam-robot-kit.html), which is ready to use right out of the box!
-link We designed it to showcase voice control and tilt-based movement.
+We designed it to showcase voice control and tilt-based movement.
 You can also use it as a reference for your projects, adapt it for other robots and devices, or explore new possibilities with the CrowBot.

 **Voice Control**